kreinhardt132/Change-Returned/README.md

 and 1 for pennies.

 ## How to install
-The libraries need for the program are iostream and cmath.
+The libraries needed for the program are iostream and cmath.
 To install the repository from a terminal follow these steps:
 1. Open a terminal and run git clone https://github.com/kreinhardt132/Change-Returned.git
 2. Go into the repository and compile main.cpp with g++ or another c++ compiler